Of Faults and Favorites: Model Checking a Pagination Algorithm with Alloy

 05. check AllEvents_Ordering_InductiveStep SAT ← ordering breaks too

-06. check ExcludeFav_BaseCase UNSAT
+07. check ExcludeFav_BaseCase UNSAT

-07. check ExcludeFav_InductiveStep UNSAT ← invariant holds
+08. check ExcludeFav_InductiveStep UNSAT ← invariant holds

-08. check ExcludeFav_Stutter UNSAT
+09. check ExcludeFav_Stutter UNSAT

-09. check ExcludeFav_DuplicatesOccur UNSAT ← no duplicates
+10. check ExcludeFav_NoDuplicates UNSAT ← no duplicates

-10. check ExcludeFav_Ordering_BaseCase UNSAT
+11. check ExcludeFav_Ordering_BaseCase UNSAT

-11. check ExcludeFav_Ordering_InductiveStep UNSAT ← ordering proved
+12. check ExcludeFav_Ordering_InductiveStep UNSAT ← ordering proved

-12. check ExcludeFav_Ordering_Stutter UNSAT
+13. check ExcludeFav_Ordering_Stutter UNSAT

-• AllEvents_InductiveStep: SAT means Alloy found a state where the invariant holds, but after one loadMore transition it breaks.
-The strengthened invariant cannot be maintained when the lists overlap.
-This is the inductive proof that the design is broken at any scale.
+loadMoretransition it breaks.
+The algorithm cannot maintain the strengthened invariant when the lists overlap.
+This is the inductive proof that the design is broken at any scale. - AllEvents_NoDuplicates: SAT means Alloy found a concrete trace where the same event appears in

 Conclusion